Kros-s/Kros-s/README.md

 ### Hi there 👋

 I’m an iOS developer.
-I currently work as a iOS Software Engineer at [Wizeline](wizeline.com).
+I currently work as a iOS Software Engineer.

 - 🔭 I’m currently working on Wallet App
 - 🌱 I’m currently learning SwiftUI